Visit www.gvsu.edu/lakerstogether for more.

 More information about the University Counseling Center and its services can be found at www.gvsu.edu/counsel/.

-Alcohol and drug use (especially underage and dangerous drinking) can affect all aspects of a student's life.
+Alcohol and other drug use (especially underage and dangerous drinking and illegal drug use) can affect all aspects of a student's life.
 ACES is devoted to developing and promoting opportunities for students to increase existing knowledge and skills necessary to make healthy and responsible choices regarding alcohol and other drugs.

 ACES is a multidisciplinary program coordinated through the University Counseling Center.
 ACES provides services for individuals who

 - want to be informed about the facts regarding substance use;